16-year-old student dead after 2 explosions rock Jerusalem - Local News 8

 “Two seriously wounded were lying nearby, a 16-year-old in the bus stop and a 45-year-old on the sidewalk.”

+Raphael Poch, a spokesman for United Hatzalah International, a volunteer medic group, told CNN first responders saw a variety of injuries, including some from the blast itself.
+Poch said others were wounded by shrapnel from damaged cars as well as nails and ball-bearings — a hallmark of “bombs that detonate for the sake of terror.”

+“This is something very very tragic, and it’s something we haven’t seen in a very long time.
+And we hope that it doesn’t come back to become a routine, or a regular situation,” Poch said.
+“Everyone should be able to go to work on a regular day without having to worry.”

-The US Embassy in Jerusalem condemned in “the strongest possible terms today’s terrorist attacks on public locations” in a post on Twitter.
+The US Embassy in Jerusalem condemned in “the strongest possible terms today’s terrorist attacks on public locations” in a post on Twitter, while White House press secretary Karine Jean-Pierre said in a statement that “the United States stands with the Government and people of Israel.”

+“We condemn unequivocally the acts of terror overnight in Jerusalem,” Jean-Pierre said.

 The-CNN-Wire